LearnersGuild/guide/Learning_Guide/Coaching.md

 ## Additional Tips

-- **Always prioritize participating in coaching sessions when you have escalated to an SEP**.
+- **You must stay with the SEP when escalating so you too can learn the solution to the problem**.
 This is one of the best opportunities to learn you may encounter.
 You attempted to solve a problem, and when you could not you get to immediately see how someone with a ton of experience solves the issue.
 If you have another appointment scheduled move it back so that you get to learn from the SEP.
 - **If a team does not know how to explain the situation to a degree you need to be helpful, focus on coaching them towards breaking down the problem into a more manageable chunk where they can describe the issue**.
 Three questions to consider are: What do you think the issue is?
 What have you tried so far?
 What would you expect if it worked?
-- **If you know you will need your regular afternoon coffee break, schedule it ahead of time, you can get booked up quickly.**
-- **Ask for SEPs or other coaches to review your code reviews.**
-- **Review code reviews, see what other folks are catching that you may not be.**
-- **If you know right away you cannot un-block a block in 30 minutes, escalate ASAP and make sure to watch the SEP unblock the learner/team.**
+- **Take breaks when you can.
+Coaching is full-time work, so make sure to pace yourself.**